 Quick Summary of Home Wealth Remedy

-Rating: 1 out of 5.
-It's a Link Posting Scam.
+Rating: 1 It's a Link Posting Scam.

-Pros: There are absolutely no pros.
+The Good: There are absolutely no pros.

-Cons: They are advertising affiliate marketing as "link posting" and making insane claims about the type of money that can be earned.
+The Bad: They are advertising affiliate marketing as "link posting" and making insane claims about the type of money that can be earned.

-Our Recommendation: This is an all out scam.
+The Bottom Line: This is an all out scam.
 They are trying to disguise basic affiliate marketing training as a guaranteed way to make riches overnight.
 Don't fall for it and learn how to make real money online instead.